MilovanMilovanov/image-gallery-angular/README.md

 This is my first project using Angular! :)

+Reusability could definitelly be imporoved.

-1.For completion, I have ensured that the following requirements have been met:
+For completion, I have ensured that the following requirements have been met:

 2.The app displays a grid of images grouped into categories (animals, nature, activities).